Arnold Schwarzenegger: Early life and education

-Schwarzenegger took to visiting a gym in Graz, where he also frequented the local movie theaters to see bodybuilding idols such as Reg Park, Steve Reeves, and Johnny Weissmuller on the big screen.
+Schwarzenegger took to visiting a gym in Graz, where he also frequented the local movie theaters to see films with bodybuilding idols such as Reg Park, Steve Reeves and Johnny Weissmuller.
 When Reeves died in 2000, Schwarzenegger fondly remembered him: "As a teenager, I grew up with Steve Reeves.
 His remarkable accomplishments allowed me a sense of what was possible when others around me didn't always understand my dreams.
 Steve Reeves has been part of everything I've ever been fortunate enough to achieve."
 In 1961, Schwarzenegger met former Mr. Austria Kurt Marnul, who invited him to train at the gym in Graz.
-He was so dedicated as a youngster that he broke into the local gym on weekends in order to train even when it was closed.
-"It would make me sick to miss a workout...
+He was so dedicated as a youngster that he broke into the local gym on weekends to train even when it was closed.
+"It would make me sick to miss a workout ...
 I knew I couldn't look at myself in the mirror the next morning if I didn't do it."
-When Schwarzenegger was asked about his first cinema experience as a boy, he replied: "I was very young, but I remember my father taking me to the Austrian theaters and seeing some newsreels.
+When asked about his first cinema experience as a boy, he replied: "I was very young, but I remember my father taking me to the Austrian theaters and seeing some newsreels.
 The first real movie I saw, that I distinctly remember, was a John Wayne movie."
-In Graz, Schwarzenegger was mentored by Alfred Gerstl, who had Jewish ancestry and later became president of the Federal Council, and befriended his son Karl.
+In Graz, he was mentored by Alfred Gerstl, who had Jewish ancestry and later became president of the Federal Council, and befriended his son Karl.

 Schwarzenegger's brother, Meinhard, died in a car crash on May 20, 1971.
-He was driving drunk and died instantly.
-Schwarzenegger did not attend his funeral.
+He was driving drunk and died instantly; Schwarzenegger did not attend his funeral.
 Meinhard was engaged to Erika Knapp, and they had a three-year-old son named Patrick.
-Schwarzenegger paid for Patrick's education and helped him to move to the U.S. Gustav died of a stroke on December 13, 1972.
+Schwarzenegger paid for Patrick's education and helped him to move to the U.S. Schwarzenegger's father, Gustav, died of a stroke on December 13, 1972.
 In Pumping Iron, Schwarzenegger claimed that he did not attend his father's funeral because he was training for a bodybuilding contest.
 Later, he and the film's producer said this story was taken from another bodybuilder to show the extremes some would go to for their sport and to make Schwarzenegger's image colder to create controversy for the film.
 However, Barbara Baker, his first serious girlfriend, recalled that he informed her of his father's death without emotion and that he never spoke of his brother.
 Over time, he has given at least three versions of why he was absent from his father's funeral.